swkeep/interaction-menu/README.md

 </center>

-A standalone raycast-based interaction menu for FiveM, designed to enhance your interaction with the environment on your FiveM server.
+A standalone DUI-based interaction menu for FiveM, designed to enhance player interactions with the environment on your server.

-The primary goal is not to replace target scripts; instead, it can be used simultaneously to enhance script interactions within the FiveM.
-Nonetheless, the main factor is not just features it's because this script uses sprites and DUI, making it more demanding on resources compared to NUI-based scripts.
+This menu isn't designed to replace target scripts (though you could, but it would take quite a bit of effort on your end).
+Instead, it's meant to work alongside them, adding an extra layer of interactions to players.
+That said, keep in mind that the script uses sprites and DUI, which can be more resource-intensive compared to NUI-based scripts (nothing to worry about if you have some experience with scripting).

 ## Preview